dwjoyce/pythonbook/02 - Naming your data.rst

 What this does is take the integer values 10 and 20, with the addition operator it adds them together and then assigns them, using the assignement operator = (equals), to the variable name M.

 **Note:** in Python, variables names are like labels attached to boxes which contain the data.
-If you give a present, the label is the name to which the present is being given, with the box containing the present.
+If you give a present to someone (e.g. at Christmas), the label is the name to which the present is being given, with the box containing the present.
 In Python, the label is the variable name, the box contains the data, e.g. an integer number.

 We can then recall the value stored against this name later.
 For example::